 How Can I Share It?

-A cross-industry initiative to raise awareness about sharing and to help authors location information about what they can share.
+A website to raise awareness about sharing and to help authors location information about what they can share.

 STM Association's Voluntary Principles on Article Sharing

-A cross-industry initiative to help guide ongoing conversations and new services that encourage responsible social sharing.
+A document to help guide ongoing conversations and the development of new services that encourage and enable responsible social sharing.